firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 # Starting an Engine or Resuming a Stopped Engine
 **UI** <br />
-1. From the list of engines, next to the engine that you want to start or resume, click the drop-down and select **Start engine** <br />
+1. From the list of engines, next to the engine that you want to start or resume, click the drop-down and select **Start engine**. <br />
 ![](../../assets/images/Start_Engine.png){: width="600" .centered}
  <br />
-Once the engine is started, the engine state will change to "Running"
+Once the engine is started, the engine state will change to "Running".

 **API** <br />
 Use the [START ENGINE](../../sql_reference/commands/engines/start-engine.md) command as show below: